 The Group has implemented a centralised operational risk management framework.
 All units are required to manage operational risk within the operational risk management policies which are approved by the Board of Directors or the Operational Risk Management Committee.
-The Board of Directors has delegated the responsibility for day-to-day operational risk management to the Operational Risk Management Committee.
+The Board of Directors has delegated the responsibility for day-to-day operational risk management to the Operational Risk Management Committee regularly reports the status of operational risk management to the Board of Directors via the Risk Management Committee.
 The Operational Risk Management Committee regularly reports the status of operational risk management to the Board of Directors via the Risk Management Committee.
-The Operational Risk Management Department under the Risk Management Division of the Group is responsible for monitoring activities relating to operational risk.
+The Operational Risk Management Division of the Group is responsible for monitoring activities relating to operational risk.

-Operational risk management tools adopted include operational risk incidents reporting, control self-assessment, key risk indicators, operation manuals, insurance policies, business continuity planning, etc.
+Operational risk management tools adopted include operational risk incidents reporting, control selfassessment, key risk indicators, operation manuals, insurance policies, business continuity planning, etc.